-Thirteen years on, our new website and new logo verifies the continued success of EAMG.
+Our new website and new logo are testament to the continued success of EAMG.
 The commendable report given by the Kent Police Class 1 Motorcyclist on the recent SOA riding assessment (see Training) is testament to the riding standard required of our Observers, crucial if Group standards are to be maintained.

 A quick look through our Observer profiles augments the experience and passion our Observers have for their motorcycling.
 Their training is based on RoSPA’s Motorcycle Diploma that includes briefing and debriefing skills as well as riding skills; training can take several months or more.
 They give their time voluntarily to assist our Members enabling them to achieve high quality IAM or RoSPA qualification.
 We really do promise the best

 EAMG is not all about training.
-We still enjoy the hospitality of Channels, on the first Tuesday of each month, inviting regular guests to give presentations on a multitude of subjects.
-We organise regular social rides in Essex, the UK and abroad. (link to Social Activities)
+We enjoy the hospitality of Little Channels on the first Tuesday of each month, inviting regular guests to give presentations on a multitude of subjects.
+We organise regular social rides in Essex, the UK and abroad.
+(Events Diary)

 Why wait?
 Come and join us?